 Greeks get a bad rap for being lazy- wasting away their days drinking coffee and smoking cigarettes.
 That’s actually largely untrue, as Greeks are tied with Austrians for working the longest hours in Europe.
-The propaganda against Greeks is a whole other story though.
+Propaganda against Greeks is a different story though.
 This post is about the national coffee of Greece, the frappe.

 It’s certainly true that Greeks enjoy their coffee.
 If you dine at any Greek restaurant around the world it’s very likely that a friendly (albeit loud and opinionated) proprietor will offer you a free Greek coffee or a piece of baklava after your dinner.
 This is because it’s not just good hospitality, it’s also good business.
 And it’s something not all cultures understand the concept of unfortunately.

 At your local Greek taverna in Butte, Montana you’ll more likely be offered an espresso style coffee (traditional Greek coffee).
 And hopefully if done right, the coffee grounds will not be floating to the top of your cup.
 But Greece is hot much of the year so Greeks often prefer to drink a cold Starbucks like coffee (and no, not actual Starbucks, not yet anyway!).

 Starbucks has the frappuchino, Greece has the frappe.
 But unlike in the USA, where sitting outside to enjoy your Starbucks frappuchino will likely give you a view of a shopping center parking lot, Greeks prefer to enjoy their frappes with a scenic view of something other than Publix.